 - President & Chief Executive Officer, ALSAC

-Key strategic initiatives he launched include enhanced fundraising and awareness efforts in gaming, social platforms, fitness and multicultural areas, expanded marketing and donor development strategies, progression in ALSAC’s digital transformation journey and a reimagination of the organization.
+Key strategic initiatives he launched include enhanced fundraising and awareness efforts in digital, gaming, social platforms, fitness and multicultural areas, expanded marketing and donor development strategies, progression in ALSAC’s digital transformation journey, innovation and a reimagination of the organization.
 Shadyac established culture pillars for the organization that focus on people first, high performance, innovation, collaboration, service and being strategic.

 Shadyac strives to model the way by being a servant leader and strongly instilling corporate social responsibility within ALSAC, whose employees are actively encouraged to volunteer and have collectively logged 40,000 community service hours in the last three years.

 Prior to becoming President and CEO, Shadyac served as the Chairman and President of the ALSAC Board of Directors.
 He joined the Board in 2000 and also served as the Vice Chair and was active on several Board committees.

 His father, Richard C. Shadyac Sr., was one of the first members of the Board when St. Jude opened in the early 1960s and was a confidant to Danny Thomas, the founder of St. Jude.
 Shadyac Sr. also served as ALSAC’s CEO for 13 years before his retirement in 2005.
 Because of his father’s early commitment to St. Jude, Shadyac grew up knowing about the St. Jude mission and started collecting coins to help children with cancer as a young child.